Bishopthorpe Road: Layout and architecture

 The street runs south, from its junction with Nunnery Lane and Darnborough Street, continuing the line of Bishopgate Street.
 The northernmost section of the street is a shopping area, and forms part of the A59 road.
 South of its junction with Scarcroft Road, it is unclassified, and the next section is mostly residential, with access to Rowntree Park up streets on its eastern side.
 Further south again, beyond The Chocolate Works, it is less built up, running parallel to the western bank of the River Ouse and passing through Middlethorpe, until it ends in the village of Bishopthorpe.

-Notable buildings on the street include the Southlands Methodist Church; the Winning Post pub; several associated with the former Terry's chocolate factory, now converted to residential use as The Chocolate Works; the Walker Barstow almshouses; Middlethorpe Hall; Middlethorpe Manor; Bishopthorpe Palace and its outbuildings; St Andrew's Church in Bishopthorpe; and the Bishopthorpe War Memorial.
+Notable buildings on the street include the Southlands Methodist Church; the Winning Post pub; several associated with the former Terry's chocolate factory, now converted to residential use as The Chocolate Works; the Walker Barstow almshouses; Middlethorpe Hall; Middlethorpe Manor; Bishopthorpe Palace and its outbuildings; St Andrew's Church, Bishopthorpe; and the Bishopthorpe War Memorial.